Skip to content

 Temperament obedient and playful

-Exercise a very active breed that needs at least an hour a day of exercise
+Exercise a very active breed that needs at least an hour or two of exercise a day

 Golden Retriever insurance

-Golden Retrievers are prone to health issues, so it’s essential to make sure you have your dog covered for any health care needs.
+While Golden Retrievers can have a long lifespan, they are prone to health issues, so it’s essential to make sure you have your dog covered for any health care needs.
 Illnesses can occur at any age, so it’s a good idea to take out Golden Retriever puppy insurance as soon as possible.

 Sainsbury’s Bank Pet Insurance

-You can take out Golden Retriever insurance as soon as your pet is 8 weeks old, right up until their 8th birthday.
-And once you have cover in place, we’ll insure your Golden Retriever for their entire life - as long as you renew your policy year after year.
+You can take out dog insurance as soon as your pet is eight weeks old, right up until their eighth birthday.
+And once you have cover in place, we’ll insure your Golden Retriever for their entire life – as long as you renew your policy year after year.
 Giving you one less thing to think about.

 How to care for a Golden Retriever

 Like all dog breeds, diet and exercise are the two most important factors.
-But grooming and training also need to be considered.
+But grooming your Golden Retriever and training also need to be considered.
 Well-trained dogs are better behaved and easier to care for.

 Feeding and nutrition